Pricey food is first to go

 The price of plane tickets rose nearly 19% between March and April — the largest month-over-month increase for airfares on record, according to data from the Bureau of Labor Statistics.
-And by the end of June, they were up just over 34 percent from last year.
+And by the end of July, they were up 27.7% from last year.

 We’re already seeing the effects of those surging prices.
 A recent report from Destination Analysts shows that the number of Americans who feel now is a good time to spend money on leisure travel is on the decline.

 While 39.2% expressed that it was “good or very good time” to spend on a vacation in the first quarter of the year, that number dropped to 32.6% in Q2.
 And half of the respondents reported it was high costs that were holding them back from making travel plans.

 When everything costs more, consumers tend to hold off on upgrading or replacing durable goods, like televisions and washers or dryers.

 “When they feel squeezed, households not only postpone replacing things they don’t absolutely have to replace right now, they also cut back on whatever is perceived to be getting more expensive faster than, or relative to, other things,” says Heffetz.

 A classic example of this would be driving an older car for another year instead of buying a new one — which wouldn’t be a terrible idea this summer, as supply shortages continue to push up the costs of both new and used cars.

 Analysis from Kelley Blue Book shows new car prices were at a record high in July — with the average transaction price $5,126 more than in July 2021.